During his celebrated broadcasting career, Kris Eric Stevens

 Moe Brown

-(left-Gene Autry, Al "Moe" Brown and Al's son and daughter -
+(left-Gene Autry, Al "Moe" Brown and Al's son

 I will try to find their names soon)